 Our Verdict

-Friskies Paté wet cat food range receives the Cat Food Advisor rating: 1.5 stars.
+Purina Friskies Paté wet product range is made of twelve recipes which all receive the Cat Food Advisor rating: 1.5 stars.

 The majority of this product range contains unnamed animal or fish in its ingredients, as well as meat by-products and artificial flavors.
 It is high in protein but also fat.